Hardwood Floor Refinishing NJ - FAQ's

 Q. Why am I getting inconsistant price quotes all over the place?

 A. There is no price regulatory system in the industry.
-Consumers need to do a little research to determine the facts from the smoke and mirrors.
-Sometimes the less expensive quote is lower because the quality of the finish isn't the same as the more expensive quote.
+Consumers can either rely on the word of the contractor or will need to do a little research to determine the facts from the smoke and mirrors.
+Usually, the less expensive quote is lower because the quality of the finish isn't as good as the more expensive quote.
+Although you my be told that the right eqipment will be used to contain the dust, unlike us...most don't have the proper machines because they never made the investment.
 My best advice to you is to make sure you compare equal services and finish products in your quotes before making a decision.
 If you're not comparing apples to apples...you're really not comparing.
-This practice is not fair to the contractor or yourself.

 Q. What is the procedure to sand wood floor?